 You will never get the chance to see Thatcher's comet up close.
 Like our beloved planet, it orbits the sun, but we now know that it takes Comet Thatcher approximately 415.5 Earth years to complete one rotation around the life-giving ball of plasma.

-Because of its orbital path, Comet Thatcher spends most of its time far beyond the recesses of our inner solar system.
+Because of its orbital path, Comet Thatcher spends most of its time far beyond the inner solar system.
 A.E.
 Thatcher was lucky; he got to observe his comet during one of its rare forays into the area.
 Astronomers think that its next visit to the inner solar system will occur in 2276 or so, ending a centuries-long hiatus.

 Whenever a comet approaches the sun, the heat melts some of its ice, freeing little pieces of dust and rock.
 So therefore, passing comets leave debris trails behind.
 And those tiny chunks occupy the same orbit as the comet that shed them.
 Eventually, the comet itself may disintegrate entirely.
 However, even after it vanishes, a stream of dust will linger in its place, filling up the orbital route that the icy object used to take around the sun.

 That's why Earth experiences annual meteor showers.
 On its own sun-centered journey, the planet reliably crosses paths with the debris-clogged orbits of many different comets — including A.E.
 Thatcher's.